Qatar World Cup 2022

 Fans at the Ahmad bin Ali Stadium

 All 8 Stadiums are air-conditioned.
-It also has a stadium that will be completely dismantled after the event.
+One of the 8 stadiums will be completely dismantled after the event as it would be surplus to local needs.

 The “974 “stadium named after it telephone country code was built using 974 multi-coloured containers.
 6 other stadiums will have their capacity halved after the games from an average capacity of 40 thousand to 20 thousand.
 The dismantled seats tiers to be donated to developing countries.

-Since being awarded the World Cup in 2010 Qatar it began a massive infrastructure build that would cost them an estimated USD400B.
+Since being awarded the World Cup in 2010, Qatar began a massive infrastructure build that would cost them an estimated USD400B.
 The most expensive event in the World for years and decades to come.

 They now have a World class metro, a fabulous skyline and excellent roads and ancillary municipal services.